Violento Jack

-Violento Jack is a Mexican professional wrestler currently working for the Japanese promotion Pro Wrestling Freedoms where he is a former King of Freedom World Champion.
+Jack A. Romero better known by his ring name Violento Jack is a Mexican professional wrestler currently working for the Japanese promotion Pro Wrestling Freedoms where he is a former King of Freedom World Champion.

 Professional wrestling career

 North American independent circuit (2004–present)

 Romero worked in the American independent sscene since 2004.
 At a house show promoted by The Crash Lucha Libre on February 16, 2018, he teamed up with Aeroboy in a losing effort against Daga and Masada.
 At IWA Mid-South Hardcore Heartbreak, an event produced IWA Mid-South on February 17, 2018, Romero defeated Dale Patricks in singles action.

 Game Changer Wrestling (2017–present)

 Romero made his debut in Game Changer Wrestling at GCW Road To Survival on April 23, 2017, where he defeated Danny Havoc in an ultraviolent match. at GCW Hit 'Em Up on January 20, 2018, he unsuccessfully challenged Nick Gage for the GCW World Championship.
 At GCW Worst Behavior 2019 on August 22, he teamed up with Los Mazisos (Ciclope and Miedo Extremo) in a losing effort against Drew Parker, G-Raver and Jimmy Lloyd.
 One day later at GCW The New Face Of War 2019 he teamed up with Isami Kodaka and Takashi Sasaki to defeat Alex Colon, Eric Ryan and Masashi Takeda.
 At GCW Dead On Arrival on September 27, 2022, he teamed up with his "ERE" stablemates Drew Parker and Toshiyuki Sakuda in a losing effort against Mega Bastards (Alex Colon and John Wayne Murdoch) and Rina Yamashita.